 “We’re friends again, Coach.”

-“You never weren’t.”
+“You always were.”
 Coach Earl had that glint in his eye.

 We decided to go to the Grove after Coach Earl’s.
 Clyde was running the store, with Phillip in the back working on the books.
 Small business was not for those who need their weekends off.

 Clyde had introduced a totally urban line of fashion to the garish gay vibe Felix had established.
-The clientele was more diverse and the store seemed crowded.
+The clientele was more diverse.
+The store seemed crowded.
 I worried they’d need to expand by taking over the annex.

 “Still got all the kids next door?”

 “Sunday’s usually slow until after Church.
 The homies need to let loose after all that preachin.’”

 Clyde was sizing up the younger boys.
 “These boys wanna do some modellin’ for cash?”